Valentine: Nigerian celebrities who tensioned fans with loved-up moments

 Lateef Adedimeji, Funke Akindele, Toyin Abraham, Other Celebs Who Tensioned Nigerians With Valentine Love

-This Valentine's epistes were shared, beautiful themed photos were posted, followed by romantic and loved-up moments which melted hearts on social media.
+This Valentine's Day epistles were shared, beautiful themed photos were posted, followed by romantic and loved-up moments which melted hearts on social media.

 1. Adedimeji Lateef

-Not only did the actor nd his wife, Mo Bimpe share beautiful photos to mark the special occasion, they also ended the day with a surprise for the actress which got fans gushing over them.
+Not only did the actor and his wife Mo Bimpe share beautiful photos to mark the special occasion, but they also ended the day with a surprise for the actress which got fans gushing over them.

 The celebrity fashion designer and her photographer husband came through as usual with red hotness in their photos.